TheImagingSource/tiscamera/doc/pages/backends.rst

 In some rare cases platforms do not offer a valid media stack, thus preventing the usage of USB cameras with a UVC backend.
-As a workaround aravis can be compiled with `--enable-usb`.
+As a workaround, Aravis can be compiled with `--enable-usb`.

-This enables aravis to iterate usb cameras through libusb.
+This enables Aravis to iterate USB cameras through libusb.
-For a proper working ensure that the uvc driver is blacklisted.
+To ensure functionality, make sure that the UVC driver is blacklisted.

-LibUSB
+libusb
 ######

-Cameras that are not UVC compatible and can thus not be addressed via v4l2 have an implementation via libusb-1.0.
+Cameras that are not UVC compatible and can thus not be addressed via V4L2 have an implementation via libusb-1.0.

 The source code for this backend can be found in *src/libusb/*

-For further reading, :any:`check out the documentation or mailiinglist<reading_libusb>`.
+For further reading, :any:`check out the documentation or mailing list<reading_libusb>`.